jcrotinger/clean_data_course_project/CodeBook.md

     tidy.data <- read.table("tidy_data.txt", header=TRUE)

-The study included 30 subjects each engaging in 6 activities.
-The tidy data set focuses on the average and standard deviation statistics for 33 different measurements.
-The resulting data set has two descriptive variables, the `Subject` and the `Activity`, and 66 average measurement variables.
+The study included 30 subjects each engaging in 6 activities and the underlying data included numerous statistics for several dozen different measurements.
+Our study focuses on the measurements that include average and standard deviation statistics, of where there were 33, giving a total of 66 "average measurement" variables in our derived data set.

-The average measurements are averages taken over the `std` and `mean` measurements from the original data set, averaging over the data grouped by `Subject` and `Activity`.
+These "average measurements"" are averages taken over the `std` and `mean` measurements from the original data set, averaging over the data grouped by `Subject` and `Activity`.
 These measurement variables are named as follows:

     Measurement.[Coordinate.]Domain.Statistic